go-chat-bot/bot/README.md

 ### Slack

-To deploy your go-bot to slack, you need to:
+To deploy your go-bot to Slack, you need to:

-* [Create a new bot user](https://my.slack.com/services/new/bot) integration on slack and get your token
+* [Create a new bot user](https://my.slack.com/services/new/bot) integration on Slack and get your token
 * Import the package `github.com/go-chat-bot/bot/slack`
 * Import the commands you would like to use
 * Call `slack.Run(token)`

-Here is a full example reading the slack token from the `SLACK_TOKEN` env var:
+Here is a full example reading the Slack token from the `SLACK_TOKEN` env var:

 ```Go
 package main